hoaipeter/BowlMaster/08-Bowlmaster-master/README.md

 ### Introduction to Bowlmaster ###

-### Section 8 Game Design Document ###

-About the Game Design Doc
-+ This part of the section notes is a simple reference for the important specifications of the game.
-+ This is just for reference, we'll refer to it as needed during the videos.

 ### Your Bowlmaster Assets ###

 + Your Bowlmaster assets attached.

-### Section 8 Notes ###

-+ What BowlMaster Teaches
-+ Manipulating a 3D world.
-+ Test driven development.
-+ Introducing Unity 5.

-**Useful Links**
-+ Section Links

 ### Installing Unity 5 ###